vladopajic/go-test-coverage/README.md

 # override rules should be listed in order from specific to more general rules.
 override:
   # Increase coverage threshold to 100% for `foo` package
-  # (default is 80, as configured above in this example)
+  # (default is 80, as configured above in this example).
   - threshold: 100
     path: ^pkg/lib/foo$

 # Holds regexp rules which will exclude matched files or packages
-# from coverage statistics
+# from coverage statistics.
 exclude:
   # Exclude files or packages matching their paths
   paths: